sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-12-02-picade-errata.md

 I replaced the existing marquee MDF and Perspex layers with some new ones that would allow the Neopixels to shine through better.
-These were a rear layer of ayer of frosted purple Perspex with the Picade logo cut out behind and, in front, a clear layer of Perspex with a laser-etched Picade logo.
+These were a rear layer of frosted purple Perspex with the Picade logo cut out behind and, in front, a clear layer of Perspex with a laser-etched Picade logo.

 ![Picade Perspex layers]({{ site.url }}/assets/picade_perspex_layers.jpg)